Nathan-Huckleberry/NHuck-PwnableKr/bof/solution.md

 ```

 We can see 0x65656565 (eeee) is 52 bytes from 0xdeadbeef.
 This means we need to overwrite 52 bytes.
-A quick exploit written using pwntools.
+I wrote a quick exploit using pwntools.

 ```
 from pwn import *;